daankets/node-cli-advanced/README.md

 	- Parse a string array ()
 	- Parse process argv
 - Execute after parsing
-- Provide help text and usage
+- Provide help text and usage (by default on `--help or -?`)
-- Use a custom logger
+- Use a custom logger (defaults to console)
 - Strict mode (disallow undeclared arguments)

 ## Usage